Revant-Annam/RISC-V_vsd_AR_week1/Day4/README.md

 #### ✅ DO:
 - Use `always @(*)` for all combinational logic
 - Use non-blocking assignments in clocked always blocks
-- Use blocking assignments in combinational always blocks
 - Run GLS on all synthesized designs
 - Compare RTL and GLS waveforms